 Availability to begin work in January 2025 and support the implementation of the project through October 2025, at minimum Bachelor's degree required; master's degree in public health, Business, Economics, pharmacy or a related field preferred (for consultant applicants only) Minimum of ten years of relevant experience in pharmaceutical manufacturing, market development, or health product development, ideally within Sub-Saharan Africa, with experience in addressing capital costs, regulatory barriers, and technical expertise for local manufacturing.
 Expertise in producing sophisticated market dynamics analyses including a knowledge of available data sources, comfort working with these data, and the ability to combine demand, supply, and supply chain factors to develop a market strategy.
 Ability to translate global or regional best practices and lessons learned from local manufacturing to the Ghanaian context.
 Demonstrated knowledge of the Ghanaian pharmaceutical manufacturing sector preferred.
 Expertise and demonstrated technical leadership in pharmaceutical manufacturing, market development, private sector engagement, and regulatory processes, including WHO pre-qualification and GMP standards.
 Expertise in providing technical assistance and strategic guidance for local pharmaceutical manufacturers and industry stakeholders.
 Established relationships and experience in working with key constituencies such as manufacturers, Ghana FDA, PQM+, DFC is essential.
 Experience working with USAID programs and knowledge of USAID policies and regulations related to local pharmaceutical manufacturing preferred.
 Significant experience in client-facing roles and comfort with high-level external engagement.
-Willingness and ability to be flexible and adapt to the changing needs of the project, when needed.
+Willingness and ability to be flexible and adapt to the changing needs of the project, whiningness and ability to be nexible and adapt to the changing needs of the project, when needed.
 Ability to work within a highly matrixed and remote work environment.
-Excellent interpersonal skills, and the ability to develop and maintain effective working relationships with clients, colleagues, partners, technical experts, and relevant project stakeholders Proficiency in English required. - Proficiency in English required.
-Experience with data reporting, monitoring, evaluation, and learning processes Proficiency in English required.
+Excellent interpersonal skills, and the ability to develop and maintain effective working relationships with clients, colleagues, partners, technical experts, and relevant project stakeholders Proficiency in English required.
 Experience with data reporting, monitoring, evaluation, and learning processes preferred.